 Weaving narratives from hundreds of shows into clear trend stories is an enormous exercise.
 Brands and businesses use Dropmark to tackle these sorts of tasks.
 By using Dropmark, you can start to see the wood from the trees and plan accordingly.

 One of the keys to helping you spot trends on Dropmark is tags.
-On our Pro and Team plans you get access to tags, which can help give your items more hierarchy.
+On our Solo and Team plans you get access to tags, which can help give your items more hierarchy.
 You can search individual collections using tags, or across everything on Dropmark with our global search.

 To search your collection, click the magnifying button at the top of your collection, or locate the search bar in the side navigation.
 If you want to explore all your collections, you can click the tickbox next to ‘Search all collections’, or search from your dashboard.